Enhanced 911: MSAG

 The Master Street Address Guide (MSAG) is a database of street addresses and corresponding Emergency Service Numbers (ESNs).
 ESNs represent one or more emergency service agencies (e.g. fire department, law enforcement) designated to serve a specific range of addresses in a geographic area, called an Emergency Service Zone.

 Wireless routing

-Calls from cellular phones are received via cell towers by mobile switching centers (MSC).
+Calls from cellular phones are received via cell sites by mobile switching centers (MSC).
 The switching center automatically assigns a unique identifier to each cellular 911 call, known as a "pseudo ANI".
 The Selective Router connects the call to a PSAP based on the cell tower's location.

 Location transmission

 Calls made to non-911 emergency numbers (such as the direct line to a police or fire department) might not have automatic location enabled.

 Calls to 911 are answered by an operator at a PSAP.
 In addition to the voice transmission, the telephone network also transmits a number associated with the current call, the ANI.
 The 911 operator (or their computer) at the PSAP searches a database (ALI) for the ANI to find the caller's location.

 The ALI record associated with the query is then returned to the PSAP, where the Customer-premises equipment (CPE) correlates that information with the call taker receiving the call, and displays the information on their computer screen.

 Automatic location of the emergency is intended to be faster and more reliable than verbal communication of the location, though this is usually requested anyway for confirmation.
 It also makes it possible for emergency services to respond when callers cannot communicate their location, because they do not know their location, they are a child, or they are too panicked, too distracted by the ongoing emergency, or do not wish to attract the attention of the perpetrator of a crime in progress.